How baryons affect halos and large-scale structure: a unified picture from the Simba simulation: Convergence tests

 We now test the convergence of the density profiles at.
 We will show our results for $z=0$, but we verified that we obtain qualitatively similar results at higher redshift too.
 Figure~\ref{fig:dprof_conv} has the same structure as Figure~\ref{fig:dprof_diff}: every row corresponds to a different component that makes up halos, and every column represents a different total halo mass bin.
 In the first row, we plot the relative difference of the DM mean density profile obtained with different runs, with respect to the fiducial-100 run, following the same colour-coding as in Figure~\ref{fig:mf_conv}.
 In the other rows, we show the ratio between the mean density profiles of the component, specified in the left part of the figure, given by the various runs, with respect to the \simba\ $100 \hMpc$ simulation.

 Overall, for $r>0.1\, r_{200}$ the convergence in the density profiles is good both with respect to mass resolution and volume, expected from halo-to-halo scatter.
 For $r<0.1\, r_{200}$, the density profiles are still generally converged volume-wise, but often not with respect to the mass resolution.
+This holds also for $r<0.1\, r_{200}$ in most cases.
+However, for some components (warm and cool CGM, ISM, wind and stars) and mostly in high-mass haloes ($M_{\rm h} >10^{12.2} \Msun$, volume-wise convergence is weaker, as runs with different volumes but same resolution can differ up to an order of magnitude.
 The convergence in mass resolution tends to be better in the highest-mass halos, where smaller radial bins contain more particles than in lower-mass halos.
 However, the stellar density profile is not optimally resolved resolution-wise in the lowest mass bin.
 Full convergence is not achieved for the ISM density profile either, indicating that the criterion to define ISM gas may be particularly sensitive to resolution.

-In conclusion, we believe that our results for the density profiles are generally solid for $r< 0.1\, r_{200}$.
-Although convergence is still achieved in this regime for some of the halo components considered, we believe that it would be necessary to run higher-resolution simulations with large volume in order to obtain truly robust results.
+In conclusion, we believe that our results for the density profiles are generally reliable for both outside and within $r< 0.1\, r_{200}$.
+Although convergence with respect to mass is still achieved in the latter regime for some of the halo components considered, we believe that it would be necessary to run higher-resolution simulations with large volume in order to obtain truly robust results.
 This is particularly the case for the stellar and ISM density profiles, for which the convergence with respect to resolution is not optimal.
 We leave this for future work.

 \bsp